tcoptrob/summer-school-2025/index.md

 ### Slides and Other Material

-The lecture slides and other material (e.g. code) will be becoming available [here](https://tinyurl.com/optrob25).
+The lecture slides and other material will be becoming available [here](https://tinyurl.com/optrob25).

 Code for most of the practicals will also be available through a [GitHub repository](https://github.com/upatras-lar/optrob25-practicals).

+All the recordings from the lectures are available [here](https://www.youtube.com/playlist?list=PL6YqvXk7hmsk0jkSrJYq7x7oq7maJyqJ-).

 ### Schedule
 Each day will consist of a mix of background on key topics, hands-on examples both in software and with select hardware deployments, and research talks from leaders in the field.